 *It's not your imagination.
 I really am reading more Romance genre novels these days.
 All those mushy pregnancy hormones, you know, and I gotta have a Happily Ever After.
 I weep over dog food commericals, okay?
 So, if you're an author or an author associate with a Romance novel which needs reviewing, I'm your girl, the Blogging Book Reviewer Now On Semi-Bedrest!
 Any mushy Romance novel will do, the mushier the better.
-Not interested in Heroines who don't absolutely adore babies and small fluffy animals. eBooks are happily accepted.*
+Not interested in Heroines who don't absolutely adore babies and small fluffy animals. eBooks are happily accepted.*.

 Okay, on with the review.